mauriciovillalobos05/missing-semester/algorithmic_problems/leetcode/829.consecutive_numbers_sum/editorial.md

 $\frac{m^2+m}{2} \le n$ (obtained by setting $a=1$).
 This approach optimizes the solution down to $O(\sqrt{n})$, but we can do even better.

-### Odd Factors of $n$
+### Odd Factors of $n$ (sol 2)

 Notice that from the derived expression $m(m+2a-1)=2n$ we can deduce that either
 $m$ or $m+2a-1$ must be odd, they cannot be even at the same time as
 $2(\frac{m}{2}+a)-1$ is odd.

-This means that there are as valid sums as there are odd factors of $n$, we just have to count them.
+This means that there are as many valid sums as there are odd factors of $n$, we just have to count them.
+The algorithm for computing this is described as follows.

+First we discard every even factor, by succesivly halving the $n$ until its odd, which is a logarithmic operation.

+Then we iterate through every odd number until $\sqrt{n}$ (this is for simplicity, as we could've also factorize $n$ which has the same time complexity), finding every odd factor in the process, and optimizing the search by dividing by a factor every time it's found, which greatly reduces the search space for most numbers.

+Whenever we find a factor of $n$ we multiply the count of factors by it's occurrences, as every possibility of factoring $n$ either contains the newly found factor, or not.

+The algorithm still has $O(\sqrt{n})$ in the cases of specially hard to factor numbers, such as perfect squares, as it has to iterate until it finds the factor
+$\sqrt{n}$, but by taking advantage of factorization, most commonly occurring numbers will be reduced logarithmically, which yields better runtimes than the previous one.